liquidctl/liquidtux/Documentation/hwmon/razer_hanbo.rst

 This driver enables hardware monitoring support for the Razer Hanbo Chroma all-in-one CPU liquid coolers.
 Available sensors are pump and fan speeds in RPM, their PWM duty cycles as percentages, coolant temperature and other state trackers.
-Also available through debugfs is the firmware version.
+Also available through debugfs is the firmware version and serial number.
 This driver has been developed against OEM firmware 1.2.0.

 Like the OEM software the pump and fans are unable to be directly controlled.
 Instead there are four profile modes which are selectable via sysfs to change